varunsalunkhe/Boston--project/README.md

 # Boston--project
-Predecting house prize in Boston
+I have buid a model which can predict house prize in Boston.